As part of our giveaway programme, we're matching unwanted vegetable, flower and herb seeds with good causes that would like them. Can you help us?

 If you're a group in Scotland who would like one of these bundles to sow, drop us a line at email@example.com and tell us about your project.

 We aren't able to list details of every seed type in every bundle - so the exact combination of seeds groups receive is generally a surprise!
-But if people need more information (for example, if they're allergic to a particular plant and want to avoid it) we'll do our best to help.
+But if you'd like a particular type of seeds for a specific project, let us know and we'll do our best to help.